 Gut Wulfshagen

-The historic Gut Wulfshagen was established in 1699 by Baron von Liliencron and is distinguished by its Dutch Baroque architectural style.
-It is part of an extensive estate complex from the 17th and 18th centuries, which has remained almost entirely preserved in its original form to this day.
+The historic Wulfshagen estate was built in 1699 by Baron von Liliencron and is characterized by its Dutch Baroque architecture.
+It is part of an extensive estate dating from the 17th and 18th centuries, which has been almost completely preserved in its original form to this day.
+In 1787, the property passed into the possession of the von Qualen family.
+Since Karl and Liane von Qualen had no descendants, they bequeathed the estate to Ludwig Graf zu Reventlow, a nephew of Liane von Qualen.

 Gut Altenhof